astrohart/MFR/MFR.Settings.Configuration.Providers.Interfaces/README.md

 ##### Summary

 Defines the publicly-exposed methods and properties of a ProjectFileRenamerConfiguration Provider object.

-<a name='P-MFR-Settings-Configuration-Providers-Interfaces-IProjectFileRenamerConfigurationProvider-ConfigurationFilePath'></a>
+<a name='P-MFR-Settings-Configuration-Providers-Interfaces-IProjectFileRenamerConfigurationProvider-ConfigFilePath'></a>
-### ConfigurationFilePath `property`
+### ConfigFilePath `property`

 ##### Summary

 Gets or sets the pathname of the configuration file.

-<a name='P-MFR-Settings-Configuration-Providers-Interfaces-IProjectFileRenamerConfigurationProvider-ConfigurationFilePathKeyName'></a>
-### ConfigurationFilePathKeyName `property`

-##### Summary

-Gets a string whose value is the pathname of the system Registry key in which configuration settings are stored.

-<a name='P-MFR-Settings-Configuration-Providers-Interfaces-IProjectFileRenamerConfigurationProvider-ConfigurationFilePathValueName'></a>
-### ConfigurationFilePathValueName `property`

-##### Summary

-Gets a string whose value is the Registry value under which we store the path to the configuration file.

 <a name='P-MFR-Settings-Configuration-Providers-Interfaces-IProjectFileRenamerConfigurationProvider-CurrentConfiguration'></a>
 ### CurrentConfiguration `property`